violeterino/FAR-EC/README.md

 Federal Reserve Bank of Cleveland, 1-Year Expected Inflation [EXPINF1YR], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/EXPINF1YR, July 10, 2025.

+The data (CPALTT01USM659N, EXPINF1YR)  are used for non-commercial research purposes.
+The repository supports a scientific article and is not redistributing the data independently.

 This repository also includes time series of tone - a qualitative proxy for the sentiment of CB messages (original_data/data.xlsx)

 **Data processing**